smeisner/smart-thermostat/README.md

 * Detect degradation of temp rise/fall to identify clogged filter or service required
 * Employ remote temp sensors to balance temp within home
 * Detect lower air quality to suggest opening a window (and disable HVAC)
+* No mechanical buttons - soft buttons on the TouchScreen only ... except maybe a master reset if things go wrong!

 Basic layout of thermostat: